History of the Baltimore Ravens: 1998: new stadium

 After three consecutive losing seasons, Marchibroda was succeeded by Brian Billick, who had served as the offensive coordinator for the record setting offense of the Minnesota Vikings the season before.

-1999 season
+1999-2007: Brian Billick era

 In the 1999 season, with a newly renamed stadium, PSINet Stadium (now M&T Bank Stadium), Baltimore showed a marked improvement.
 Quarterback Tony Banks came to Baltimore from the St. Louis Rams and had the best season of his career with 17 touchdown passes and an 81.2 pass rating.
 He was joined by receiver Qadry Ismail, who posted a 1,000-yard season.
 The Ravens struggled early, starting 3–6; but rattled off four consecutive wins to put themselves in playoff contention.
 A loss in the final week sent them home early with an 8–8 record.

 2000: First Super Bowl championship

 The 2000 season saw the Ravens defense, led by defensive coordinator Marvin Lewis, develop into a rock-solid unit that emerged as one of the most formidable defenses in NFL history.
 The Ravens defense set a new NFL record in holding opposing teams to 165 total points; the feat eclipsed the mark set previously by the Chicago Bears of 187 points for a 16-game season.
 Linebacker Ray Lewis was named Defensive Player of the year and, with two of his defensive teammates, Sam Adams and Rod Woodson, made the Pro Bowl.

 Baltimore's season started strong with a 3–1 record.
 Tony Banks began the 2000 season as the starting quarterback and was replaced by Trent Dilfer when the Ravens fell to 5–4, and failed to score an offensive touchdown the entire month of October.
 Coach Brian Billick announced that the change at quarterback would be for the rest of the season.
 The thousand yard rushing season by rookie running back Jamal Lewis combined with the stout Ravens defense kept Baltimore competitive in games even when the offense struggled.
 At one point in the season the team played five consecutive games without scoring an offensive touchdown but still managed two wins during that stretch.
 The team regrouped and won each of their last seven games, finishing 12–4.
 The Ravens had made the playoffs for the first time.